 Monitor Docker containers

 The Docker overview page is deprecated.
-Please use the Container groups page instead, for data on
+See the Container groups page instead for data on:

 - Docker containers

 The Docker overview page that can be accessed directly from the navigation menu provides a summary of the most relevant information:

 - The infographic at the top of the page displays the following:

 - Top 3 containers consuming the most memory